mlevans0/altmetric-implementation-docs/source/populating-efi-with-your-data.rst

 ``netsh http show sslcert``

 .. important::
-    Whilst Altmetric does not require Elements to be access over SSL it's **highly recommended** that it is.
+    Whilst Altmetric does not require Elements to be accessed over SSL it's **highly recommended** that it is.
 Using SSL is a good way to ensure your data is sent securely to our servers, without SSL we will pull your data across the network in plain text.
 Note that even without SSL, no sensitive employee information is ever sent to Altmetric.

 Add API endpoint
 ^^^^^^^^^^^^^^^^